Gum Disease Can Kill

 If your teeth bleed when you brush, this can be caused by excessive plaque build-up which triggers inflammation.
-Plaque is the sticky layer of bacteria that accumulates on the teeth, especially along the gum line.
+Plaque is the sticky layer of bacteria that accumulates on the teeth, especially along and below the gum line (subgingival).
 Proper oral care can remove the plaque that causes gingivitis (the technical term for inflammation of the gums and the first phase of gum disease).
-In addition to brushing and flossing, regular use of an oral irrigator, an interdental proxy brush, and a tongue cleaner can help restore red, bleeding, or inflamed gum tissue to pink, vibrant, healthy gums, as well as prevent gingivitis from progressing to periodontitis.
+In addition to brushing and flossing, regular use of an oral irrigator, an interdental proxy brush, and a tongue cleaner can help restore red, bleeding, or inflamed gum tissue to pink, vibrant, healthy gums, as well as prevent gingivitis from progressing.

 Fortunately, there are some excellent dental mouthwashes including Peri-Gum that can help heal gum tissue while reducing the pockets that harbor harmful bacteria.
-Proper brushing combined with regular use of interdental proxy brush and an oral irrigator like the Hydro Floss can reduce dental plaque, even below the gum line where bacteria thrives.
+Proper brushing combined with regular use of an interdental proxy brush and an oral irrigator like the Hydro Floss can reduce dental plaque, even below the gum line where bacteria thrives.
 Hydro Floss is clinically proven to remove 65% more subgingival plaque than similar products.

-Specific strains shown to be effective include S. Salivarius (also called BLIS K12) and M18, Bifidobacterium bifidum, and the Lactobacillus-based strains reuteri, brevis, and acidophilus.
+Specific strains shown to be effective include S. Salivarius BLIS K12 and BLIS M18.
 By increasing levels of these beneficial oral bacteria, harmful bacteria growth is inhibited.

-With daily use, BLIS K12 is proven to help bad breath and can work to reverse gingivitis and plaque buildup associated with periodontitis.
+With daily use, BLIS K12 and BLIS M18 are proven to help reduce bad breath and can work to reverse gingivitis and plaque buildup associated with periodontitis.
 Improved oral health may also help reduce the risk of Alzheimer's disease, cancer, and heart disease.
 A study found that 100% of patients with cardiovascular disease had the bacterium Porphyromonas gingivalis in their arteries.

 Oral probiotics can also help reduce ear, nose, and throat infections (including tonsillitis and strep throat).
 While originally indicated for oral cavity health, the BLIS K12 probiotic found in BLIS probiotic lozenges and in Theraneem tooth powder can also help reduce the occurrence and severity of secretory otitis media (infection or inflammation in the middle ear), a major cause of ear pain, tonsillitis, and scarlet fever in children.

 Gingivitis and Alzheimer's Disease

-I recommend a comprehensive suite of oral care products including the 30 Second Smile electric toothbrush (or the Collis Curve if you prefer a manual design), an oral water irrigator, the Clean Between Machine (or similar devices for removing interdental plaque), flossing, and regular use of the BLIS K12 or BLIS M18 oral probiotics, and tooth powders including Theraneem and Good Gums.
+I recommend a comprehensive suite of oral care products including the 30 Second Smile electric toothbrush (or the Collis Curve if you prefer a manual design), an oral water irrigator, the Clean Between Machine (or similar devices for removing interdental plaque), flossing, regular use of the BLIS K12 or BLIS M18 oral probiotics, and tooth powders including Theraneem and Good Gums.
 I combine these tooth powders, as Theraneem contains the herb neem (known to help heal gum tissue), and the oral probiotic BLIS K12, while Good Gums contains myrrh, cranberry, French grey sea salt, and sodium bicarbonate.
 When combined, these tooth powders provide powerful gum healing properties.